+There are many symbols that represent the Emerald Isle.
+Shamrocks, or four-leaf clovers, are the best known.
+But there are a few other plants and flowers that represent Irish culture.
 Show your Irish pride, by growing Irish flowers and plants.
 Or give a lucky one to your favorite lads or lassies.

-Shamrocks - Shamrocks are a symbol of good luck and fortune.
-Certainly the most well known and most popular of all Irish plants.
-If you are looking for a four leafed clover in your lawn, good luck.
-You may have plnety of clover.
-But, almost evey one is three leafed.
+Shamrocks, or Four-Leaf Clovers, are a symbol of good luck and fortune.
+Certainly, they are the most well-known and most popular of all Irish plants.
+If you are looking for a four-leaf clover in your lawn, good luck.
+You may have plenty of clovers.
+But, almost everyone is three-leafed.
 Shamrocks can readily be found in garden stores.
 Around Saint Patrick’s Day, you can find them for sale in countless stores and floral shops.

-This Black Eyed Susan variety has big 4 to 5 inch golden yellow petals with a green eye (center).
+Black-Eyed Susan, Irish Eyes – This Black-Eyed Susan variety has big 4 to 5-inch golden yellow petals with a green eye (center).
 The plant grows just 20-26 inches tall.
 Bring a bit of “Luck of the Irish” to your flower garden, or in containers on your patio or deck.